dbos-inc/dbos-docs/docs/cloud-tutorials/application-management.md

 1. **Upload**: An archive of your application folder is created and uploaded to DBOS Cloud.
 This archive can be up to 500 MB in size.
 2. **Configuration**: Your application's dependencies are installed and the application is built.
     - In Python, dependencies are loaded from `requirements.txt`.
 In TypeScript, they are loaded from `package-lock.json`, or from `package.json` if the latter is not present.
 You must provide one of these files to successfully deploy.
-The maximum size of your app after all dependencies are installed is 2 GB.
+    - The maximum size of your app after all dependencies are installed is 2 GB.
     - In TypeScript, your application is built using `npm run build`.
-    - All database migrations specified in your [dbos-config.yaml](#configuring-application-deployment) are run on your cloud database.
+    - After dependencies are installed, all database migrations specified in your `dbos-config.yaml` are run on your cloud database.
-3. **Deployment**:
-    - Your application is deployed to a number of [Firecracker microVMs](https://firecracker-microvm.github.io/) with 1vCPU and 512MB of RAM by default.
-DBOS Pro subscribers can [configure](../cloud-tutorials/cloud-cli#dbos-cloud-app-update) the amount of memory allocated to each microVM.
+3. **Deployment**: Your application is deployed to a number of [Firecracker microVMs](https://firecracker-microvm.github.io/) with 1vCPU and 512MB of RAM by default.
-    - You can [configure](#configuring-application-deployment) the behavior of `dbos start` in `dbos-config.yaml`.
+- DBOS Pro subscribers can [configure](../cloud-tutorials/cloud-cli#dbos-cloud-app-update) the amount of memory allocated to each microVM.

 MicroVMs expect your application to serve requests from port 8000 (Python&mdash;the default port for FastAPI and Gunicorn) or 3000 (TypeScript&mdash;the default port for DBOS Transact and Koa).